sayrer/summary/draft-sayre-modpod-summary.md

 Automated summaries of IETF contributions are often useful.

-Some examples include mailing list digests, summaries of posting volume, and version control traffic.
+Some examples include mailing list digests, summaries of posting volume, and data concerning version control traffic.

 # Conventions and Definitions